oktavilla/Doc-Juan/README.md

 `options` - Options for renderer, see below.

-`key` - A base64 encoded string of a HMAC digest of ENV['PDFIZER_KEY'] and the parameters sorted by name.
+`key` - A base64 encoded string of a HMAC digest of ENV['DOC_JUAN_KEY'] and the parameters sorted by name.

 #### Options